xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 added to **GNU MCU Eclipse plug-ins** with v4.6.1-201909231407; update older versions or configure the path manually." %}

+### Update

+For the moment, to update the package, try to install the latest release again, as shown before.
+If there is a new release, it will be installed, otherwise a message will warn that the package is already installed.

+Future versions of xpm will implement the `outdted` and `update` command, as npm does.

 ### Uninstall

 To remove the installed xPack, the command is similar: